wp-plugins/weaverx-theme-support/readme.txt

 This plugin also includes several scripts and libraries that are covered under the terms of their own licenses in the listed files in the plugin distribution:

-* Yetii - Yet (E)Another Tab Interface Implementation - license in /js/yetii/yetii.js (BSD)
-* plugin scripts - original to this plugin and the Weaver X theme, covered by GPL

 == Installation ==